kris2475/AI-Informed-Underfloor-Heating-Control-with-ESP32/README.md

 ## Conclusion and Next Steps

-The project successfully delivered a **robust, proactive ML controller** built on sound physics and optimized for deployment.
+The project successfully delivered a **robust, proactive ML controller** built on sound physics and **optimised** for deployment.
 The controller reliably calculates the preemptive PWM needed right now, given the environment and the upcoming demand schedule.

 The superior model for deployment is the **LightGBM Regressor** using the **Non-Skewed Log Transform** and the **Thermal-Only Feature Set**.
 The next and final step is the conversion of this model into C++ for deployment on the ESP32.